Niece and nephew

 In the lineal kinship system used in the English-speaking world, a niece or nephew is a child of an individual's sibling or sibling-in-law.
 A niece is female and a nephew is male, and they would call their parents' siblings aunt or uncle.
-The term nibling has been used in place of the common, gender-specific terms in some specialist literature.
+The gender-neutral term nibling has been used in place of the common terms, especially in specialist literature.

 As aunt/uncle and niece/nephew are separated by one generation, they are an example of a second-degree relationship.
-They are 25% related by blood.
+Unless related by marriage, they are 25% or more related by blood if the aunt/uncle is a full sibling of one of the parents, or 12.5% if they are a half-sibling.